AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 ## 1.4 Compound Assignment Operators

+- [ ] Use the compound assignment and increment/decrement operators in a program.
+	- [ ] I will be able to increment a variable based on java protocol
+- [ ] Describe the behavior of a given segment of program code, including the result it produces.
+	- [ ] I will be able to implement appropriate order of operation as it relates to java

 In Java, you can modify a variable by referencing it, performing an operation on it, and assigning the result back to the variable.
 Thus, you can reference a variable to change its own value.
 For example, if x equals 0 , the following statement modifies x.</br>

 ```java